netgusto/Geiger/README.md

 Leverages React's (0.13+) contexts for injecting dependencies automatically down the component tree.

-For an simple implementation reference, have a look at [Idiomatic React](https://github.com/netgusto/IdiomaticReact).
+For a basic implementation reference, have a look at [Idiomatic React](https://github.com/netgusto/IdiomaticReact).

 For a full-scale implementation reference, making use of **multiple synchronized stores**, have a look at [Idiomatic React Chat](https://github.com/netgusto/IdiomaticReact/tree/chat).